antronerds/r2-training-courses/docs/Methylation_analysis.md

 ## Comparing Expression and Methylation Data

 In the case where R2 hosts multi-omics data of the same samples, the user can also compare and correlate methylation and expression datasets by displaying both in one plot.
 In this section, the datasets "Garnett" (normal cells) and "Esteller" (cancer cells) are used.
-The user takes the following steps to create a dot plot of the methylation and expression datasets:
+The user takes the following steps to create a correlation scatter plot of the methylation and expression datasets:

-**1)** After login to the R2 Platform [1], choose "Across Datasets" under Field 1 checkbox and "View a gene in two datatypes".
-Click "Next" on the main page to proceed (in Figure 8-1).
+**1)** On the main page, choose "Across Datasets" in field 1 and "View a gene in two datatypes" in field 2.
+Click "Next" to proceed (Figure 8-1).

 ![](_static/images/Methylation/fig8-1.png)
 [**Figure 8-1: Main menu**](_static/images/Methylation/fig8-1.png)

-**2)** On Table "Select data sets to merge" of the next webpage, the user could set the data type and the X- and Y-axis of the dot plot.
-As shown in Figure 8-2, select "cellline_cancer_pharmaco" on Field "Data set collection", "Methylation data - Cell line Cancer Pharmacogenomic - Esteller - 1028 - custom - ilmnhm450" on Field "Source data" and "Expression data - Cell line Cancer Drug (Sanger) - Garnett - 1017 - RMA - u219" on Field "Target data".
+**2)** In the menu "Select data sets to merge" of the next page, the user can choose the datasets and the X- and Y-axis of the scatter plot.
+As shown in Figure 8-2, select "cellline_cancer_pharmaco" in the field "Data set collection", "Methylation data - Cell line Cancer Pharmacogenomic - Esteller - 1028 - custom - ilmnhm450" in the field "Source data" and "Expression data - Cell line Cancer Drug (Sanger) - Garnett - 1017 - RMA - u219" in the field "Target data".
 Click "Select data sets" to proceed.

 ![](_static/images/Methylation/fig8-2.png)